 Videos Hide Videos Show Videos

-Frank Allocco: Developing the Complete High School Player
+Frank Allocco: Developing High School Basketball Player

 Frank Allocco is the only high school coach in the state of California to take two different programs to state championships.
 In this video, he goes into detail on how to develop players so they can compete at the highest levels of high school basketball or even move on to the college level.

 Coach Allocco’s philosophy of “More Reps, No Regrets” is evident throughout his group and individual development drills.
 Allocco believes players need to maximize reps through their high school careers in order to develop.
 Through the course of the video, you will see drills that teach proper form and technique for dribbling, shooting, attack the rim, and more.
 Other drills teach using angles and footwork, one-on-one moves from the triple-threat position, and how to be a more effective player off the catch.

 Coach Allocco’s team drills are competitive, energetic, and fun.
 They help to promote high levels of intensity while players develop their skills.
 These drills include:

 - Two-Ball Dribbling to work on concentration and dexterity

 - One-Hand Form Shooting to teach form, technique, and work on appropriate range